BA (Hons) Winchester, MA Open University, Adv Dip Special Needs OU, PGCE Hertfordshire, RSA Dip Theatre Arts, West London

 What makes a good teacher at Dunannie?

 Listening to children.
-Taking time to be patient and allowing them to express themselves.
+Taking time to allow them to express themselves.
 Creativity and openness to new ideas.
 Enthusiasm.

 What are you trying to encourage and instil in the children?

-Curiosity and a love of learning.
-The kind that stays.
-I want the children to be able to leave Dunannie feeling empowered and open to life.
+Curiosity and a lasting love of learning.
+I want the children to be able to leave Dunannie feeling empowered and open to opportunities.

 Apart from your teaching role, what else do you get involved with at the school?